samathaluca/cloud9-ticketsales/README.md

 other events or sellout dates and potentially lose sales. or
   * b) by linking to a few examples of the venues, but still ensuring that the user will link directly on to the relevant page to keep focus on The Who.
+  * c) added most recently was an option to buy tickets from the band's commercial website
 * Links to social media have been added but positioned after the opportunity to buy tickets but included to show profile and add interest.
-* The site needs to go live before the start of the tour to ensure all venues are still available.
+* The site needed to be deployed before the start of the tour to ensure all venues are still available.
 * Gathering details via the contact page will help promote future tours and be an indication of how the site has captured the interest of the users.
 * I researched the 25 most popular band websites and presented the user with all the most popular features to confirm with current UI expectations.